Rehab Centers Santa Rosa, NM

 • Does not use medication for alcohol use disorder

-• Educational support, HIV and AIDS education and hepatitis education, counseling and support
+• HIV/AIDS counseling, educational support and hepatitis education, counseling and support

 • Payment assistance